QIICR/dcmqi-guide/user_guide/searching_codes_outside_dicom.md

 # Searching for codes outside DICOM

-There are two options: you can either find a suitable code in an existing terminology, or [define your own coding scheme](new_coding_scheme.md).

 To find a suitable code in an existing terminology, you will need to know **what terminology to search**, and you will need **a tool that would facilitate your search**.

 DICOM has a preference for using SNOMED-CT codes.
 If you find a code in SNOMED-CT that would fill an important gap, but is not in the standard, you can propose inclusion of that new code into the standard.
 However, keep in mind that: